ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab05.md

 ## Submit your code
 Submit your code using the command line tools `git add`, `git commit` and `git push`.
 If your partner has already pushed to the git repo, you may get an error message if you try to push your changes as well.
 To resolve this, before you do `git push`, first do `git pull origin master`.
 This will make sure your local branch is up to date with the github master first.
 Verify that your code is pushed properly by navigating to your repo on github.com and viewing your latest changes.

 At this point you are done with the individual portion.
 If your partner is not yet done DO NOT CONTINUE; instead have fun with creating new image transformations of your own.
 For example, what happens if you swap color channels (R becomes G, G becomes B, B becomes R)?
 What happens when you delete (i.e., set to 0) one or more of the color channels?
 Can you modify your code such that these transformations only apply to every other pixel rather than every pixel or to a specific area in your image?
-Check out some of the things that are possible at the end of this assignment under **creative challenges**, including green screen manipulations.
+Check out some of the things that are possible at the end of this assignment under **creative challenges**, including greenscreen manipulations.
 You could be busy for many hours ...
 However, once your partner finishes the individual portion, sync up again and start the pair programming portion of the lab.
 At the end, get back to creating new artistic image manipulations ...

 # Pair programming portion: More advanced image manipulations

 **STOP!
 Do not start on this part of the lab until BOTH partners have completed the individual portion.
 When you do start, make sure you use _pair programming_**

 First, create a new Python file called "imaging.py" in your repo.
 You will place all the code of the pair programming exercises in this file.
 Make sure you add appropriate comments, including a header comment.
 For each exercise, come up with a solution outline by discussing with your partner.
 Don't be in a hurry to start coding unless you have come to a fairly clear idea of a solution strategy and your first steps.
+Also, push your code to github regularly!
+This gives you an online copy to guard against accidentally deleting your work.
+Also, it is a good habit to get into.

 # Reducing the color space
-Now that we have some experience changing the colors in a picture, we will continue of with some more color manipulation examples that manipulate each pixel individually.
+Now that we have some experience changing the colors in a picture, we will continue with some more color manipulation examples that manipulate each pixel individually.

 ### Greyscale
 To create greyscale images, we make use of the concept of image luminance.
 In layman's terms, luminance is how bright or dark the colors in a pixel are (compared to white).
 As Wikipedia calculates it, luminance is 21% red, 72% green, and 7% blue.
 Intuitively, this makes sense because if you think of standard red, green, and blue, green is the lightest and thus has highest positive impact luminance, while blue is darker and has a lower value for luminance.